Do Transportation Employees Get Overtime?

 Seek Legal Assistance

-If you have been misclassified as an exempt employee in the transportation industry, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you have been misclassified as an exempt employee in the transportation industry, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.